cometscome/BPNET/README.md

 - The training module is currently under development and will be released in a separate repository.

-- In the meantime, **aenet can be used for training**, as BFNET’s descriptor format is compatible with aenet.
+- In the meantime, **aenet can be used for training**, as BPNET’s descriptor format is compatible with aenet.

 3. **Potential Evaluation (Modern Fortran)**